Voyz/databay/docs/source/examples/simple_usage.rst

             http_to_mongo.0 transfer

         Note the :code:`http_to_mongo.0` prefix in the message.
-It is the string representation of the :any:`Update` object that represents each individual transfer executed by that particular link. :code:`http_to_mongo` is the name of the link, while :code:`0` represents the index of the transfer.
+It is the string representation of the :any:`Update` object that represents each individual transfer executed by that particular link. :code:`http_to_mongo` is the name of the link, while :code:`0` represents the incremental index of the transfer.

     * Then :any:`HttpInlet` logs its data production: